0xdkcvd/NanaNunu-Bot/sonic-odyssey-bot/README.md

 # Sonic Odyssey Bot

-Sonic Odyssey Bot is an application designed for interacting with the Sonic Odyssey platform.
-It supports multiple features including sending SOL (Solana) cryptocurrency transactions, claiming rewards, opening mystery boxes, and daily login operations.
+Sonic Odyssey Bot is an application designed to interact with the Sonic Odyssey platform.
+It supports various features including sending SOL (Solana) cryptocurrency transactions, claiming rewards, opening mystery boxes, and daily login operations.
+The bot has been modified to run continuously for 24 hours.

 ## Features